-The performance of the board, its committees, and the chairman are reviewed periodically and the Nomination and Governance Committee conducted an evaluation of the board's effectiveness last summer.
-Each member of the board was asked to complete a detailed questionnaire focusing on the balance of skills within the board, the attributes required and induction process for new appointments, board practices and procedures and decision-making processes to improve efficiency and effectiveness.
-The responses to the questionnaires and the findings of the review meetings were reviewed by the Nomination and Governance Committee who reported its recommendations to the board.
+The performance of the board, its committees, and the chairman are reviewed periodically and the Nomination and Governance Committee last conducted an evaluation of the board's effectiveness in 2012.
+An evaluation of the board's effectiveness will next be undertaken in the autumn of 2014.
+Each member of the board will be asked to complete a detailed questionnaire focusing on the balance of skills within the board, the attributes required and induction process for new appointments, board practices and procedures and decision-making processes to improve efficiency and effectiveness.
+The responses to the questionnaires and the findings of the review meetings will be reviewed by the Nomination and Governance Committee who will report its recommendations to the board.